SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 virtual disk to boot from.
-On a typical VM creation, an operating system image is being copied to the disk (of a size defined by the chosen flavor) on the compute host, vCPUs and RAM are allocated (according to the numbers defined in the chosen flavor) and the virtual can then start booting.
+On a typical VM creation, an operating system image is being copied to the disk (of a size defined by the chosen flavor) on the compute host, vCPUs and RAM are allocated (according to the numbers defined in the chosen flavor) and the virtual machine can then start booting.

 While this is not as flexible as some users might like, this is how most clouds do it.
 In SCS environments, several standard flavors exist, e.g., flavors